 We leave Hobart and drive through the Derwent Valley – travelling east to west across the island.
 You’ll see the beautiful Russell Falls, walk among the Mt Field National Park Tall Trees, and visit Australia’s deepest freshwater lake, Lake St Clair.
 Explore the pristine Franklin-Gordon Wild River National Park and end the day in Strahan.

 In the untouched wilderness of Tasmania’s West Coast we will explore the shifting sands of Henty Dunes.
 Then we continue into the Tarkine Rainforest and walk to Tasmania’s highest waterfall – Montezuma Falls.
 Or you can choose to join the world famous Gordon River Cruise (optional, at your own expense).

 Day 3: CRADLE MOUNTAIN > LAUNCESTON

 Around 950m above sea level is the World Heritage listed Cradle Mountain-Lake St Claire National Park, where you choose a walk to suit you.
 With an extensive range of tracks, stroll around Dove Lake or challenge yourself with a hike to Marion’s Lookout.
-A short drive takes you through Sheffield, the ‘town of murals’, to Launceston.
+A short drive takes us through Sheffield, the ‘town of murals’ and then to Launceston.

 Day 4: LAUNCESTON > BICHENO